 Perfect Packing

 5 Kids, 1 suitcase.
-When we first started traveling with kids, I would pack everything including the kitchen sink – just in case, right?
+When we first started travelling with kids, I would pack everything, including the kitchen sink – just in case, right?
 Wrong!
-Over packing often only lead to more stressful trips, bickering between my husband and I, and the kids picking up on our frustration led to MANY a tantrum.
+Overpacking often leads to more stressful trips, bickering between my husband and me, and the kids picking up on our frustration, leading to MANY a tantrum.

 So, now we have a rule – 1 Suitcase.
 Whatever clothes the kids need have to fit into this.
-Saying that, my packing technique has improved drastically in order to fit everything in.
-The rule of thumb is, pack for 7 days.
+That said, my packing technique has improved drastically to fit everything in.
+The rule of thumb is to pack for 7 days.
 (Shoes in a separate bag.)

-For a Summer outdoor trip the bags would include: custom mylar bags
+For a Summer outdoor trip, the bags would include.

 7 outfits